yubo56/attractors/README.md

 ## TODO (11/14)
 - Plot probabilities of equilibria as function of mu(eff) for given mu0, phi0
+    - mu(eff) doesn't work exactly at CS1/CS4 librating, but those are small so just bin them all together?
+- seems like track existence is a function of I, unsurprisingly.
+Most important is s(c) setting whether sep capture from above is possible, can compute analytically!

 - get distribution of CS1/CS2 endpoints cumulative and over the various tracks (did I really have 8 tracks???)
-- seems like track existence is a function of I, unsurprisingly

 - Maybe consider basin of attraction for CS2 w/ nonzero eps?
 - Maybe backreaction terms and/or s ~ 1 (Kassandra's paper?)